-This year's edition of "30 Under 30 China" list was released by Forbes China last month, highlighting the country's most accomplished young people in multiple areas.
+This year's edition of "30 Under 30 China" list has been released by Forbes China, highlighting the country's most accomplished young people in multiple areas.
 Among these young aspiring people were SCUT alumnus Chen Guoqiang, co-founder and CTO of Voibook Technology Co., Ltd.

 Being graduated from SCUT with a degree in software engineering, Chen has followed the steps of several other SCUT graduates who already made their names on the "30 under 30" lists of previous editions.

 These names included Chen Di, President of Youmi Technology, Luo Ruibang, CEO of L3 Bioinformatics Limited, Huang Guan, CEO of Litchi Micro Learning, and Wang Yizhi, CEO of CentaursTech.

 The program Chen Guoqiang is now doing, Voibook, was launched by a group of young innovators committed to helping hearing-impaired people "see" sounds, with most of its members being students of SCUT.

 The idea of starting the program was inspired by Chen's experience with his friend Shi Chengchuan, a hearing-impaired person who had to use handwriting on notebooks to talk to other people when he was a college student.

 After getting close touch with hearing-impaired people, Chen found that the way they are communicating with the world is a quite inefficient one, besetting their daily life with high barriers, which turned out to cause serious problems especially when they are having education, seeking employment, or even socializing with others.